VoronKorfy/bastra-game/README.md

 # bastra-game
-The console version of the card game Bastra/Basra.
+The console version of the card game Bastra.

 ## 🃏 Bastra

-**[Bastra](https://en.wikipedia.org/wiki/Bastra)** is a card game implemented in C. The main goal is to collect cards from the board by matching values or forming combinations that sum to the value of the played card.
+**[Bastra](https://en.wikipedia.org/wiki/Bastra)** is a card game implemented in C, also known as Basra or Pishti Pishpirik.
+The main goal is to collect cards from the board by matching values or forming combinations that sum to the value of the played card.

 This is a single-player game (Player vs. AI)